Aircloak/aircloak/cloak/docs/anonymization.md

 7. If there are not enough values to compute either `min` or `max`, set the bounds to `:unknown`

 Any operation including things with `:unknown` bounds has to be computed using the safe versions of the operators.

+The computed bounds might be below certain values that exist in the database, because they need to be anonymous.
+This could lead to a potential attack where an attacker produces an expression that is safe to execute given our estimate of the bounds, but causes a DB crash given these outlier values.
+In order to protect from this, values selected from the DB for columns where bounds have been computed are restricted to within those bounds.
+That is, any value larger than the estimated `max` is selected as `max` instead of the true value, and similarly for `min`.